saiful63/Dom/README.md

 - Dropdown menu for course completion
 - Highlighted headline for current menu
-- Donelist course that have completed
+- Donelist course that have completed already